zijianchen98/BAND-2k/README.md

 ---

 ### :triangular_flag_on_post: Updates/Changelog
-- We are currently organizing the code for BAND-2k may bring as soon as possible.
 - **Jan 08, 2024**.
 Reupdate the BAND-2k database to Onedrive and Baidu Netdisk (fixed the filename errors).
 ---